xavierkamp/tsForecastR/README.md

 [![Codecov test coverage](https://codecov.io/gh/xavierkamp/tsForecastR/branch/master/graph/badge.svg)](https://codecov.io/gh/xavierkamp/tsForecastR?branch=master)

 # __Time Series Forecasting__
-This project involves developing a forecasting engine which is capable of applying traditional time series and machine learning models on univariate and multivariate time series.
+This project involves developing a forecasting engine which can apply traditional time series models (e.g. ARIMA, ETS, STL) and machine learning models (e.g. AutoML-h2o, LSTM-keras) on univariate and multivariate time series.
-The idea is to facilitate forecasting accuracy testing of these methods through backtesting approaches.
-The procedure is meant to handle different case studies such as demand forecasting, inventory projections and financial forecasting.
-As the forecasting procedure is based on 'xts' data types, it can handle a variety of data frequencies (e.g. yearly, monthly, daily).
+The idea is to facilitate forecast accuracy testing of these methods using different backtesting approaches.
+The forecasting procedures are designed to handle different case studies such as demand forecasting, inventory projections and possibly financial forecasting.
+As the procedures are based on 'xts' data types, a variety of data frequencies (e.g. yearly, monthly, daily) can be tested.

 All codes are written in R.

 ## __Acknowledgements__
-The main source of inspiration of this project is the TSstudio package which presents excellent powerful tools for dealing with time series data.
-Nevertheless, at the time of this writing (24/01/2020), TSstudio does not provide a framework to include newer types of machine learning algorithms such as AutoML from the h2o package and Long Short-term Memory Networks.
-This led to the need for a framework which would enable a possible extension to these newer models which this package hopes to provide.
+The main source of inspiration for this project is the TSstudio package which offers excellent powerful tools for dealing with time series data.
+However, at the time of this writing (January 2020), TSstudio does not provide a solution for testing newer types of machine learning algorithms such as the AutoML method from h2o or Long Short-term Memory Networks with keras.
+This project hopes to provide a possible solution to this interesting challenge and enable simple performance comparisons between traditional and machine learning models.

 ## __Getting Started__